 - Pre-Approval to Act Fast

-In competitive markets like Schofields or Zetland, pre-approval ensures you can move quickly when the right property arises.
+In competitive markets like Kingswood (11 days on market) or Glenmore Park (15 days), pre-approval ensures you can move quickly when the right property arises.

 Risks and How to Mitigate Them When Investing in Sydney